folz/anchors/packages/react-dom/README.md

-# @floating-ui/react-dom
+# @folz/anchors-dom

-This is the library to use Floating UI with React DOM.
+This is the library to use Anchors with React DOM.